dancet/rational-investor/README.md

 ## Installation

-1. Download rational-investor.crx
+Two options:

-2. Open your Chrome extension page by browsing to [chrome://extensions/](chrome://extensions/)
+1. Download from the Chrome Web Store: https://chrome.google.com/webstore/detail/rational-investor/nfijgbgckmmagoiibigdpcjdancfdkkd?hl=en

-3. Drag the rational-investor.crx file into the extensions page
+OR

-4. Read and accept any notices Chrome displays
+2. Clone the repo and load an unpacked extension through your Chrome extensions list

 ## How to use this extension